My Out of Body Experience - Part Two - Final Chapter

 My very first memories of just me and Dad were him taking me for my shots.
 I hated needles and was terrified of these immunizations required for going to school.
-I would never be a baby or protest in front of my dad, though.
+I would never be a baby or cry in front of my dad, though.
 He did not put up with any nonsense and I knew it.
 My mom did not drive and even if she did she could not handle that job with the three boys younger than me, one a baby.
 So it was always Dad and although I remember no soft or kind words (he never said mean or cruel things either) I always felt safe with him.

 How did he know how terrified I was?
-Apparently he did for there was always a gift and not of my choosing so either Mom told him what to buy or he used his own judgement.
+Apparently, he did for there was always a gift and not of my choosing so either Mom told him what to buy or he used his own judgment.
 However it was, the gift was always there to admire on the way home and thoughts of the shot were all but forgotten.
 I had not felt this safeness in so long but now I did.
 A grown woman recalling the feelings of being a child.
 Knowing her parent would protect them no matter what happened.